-On September 29, 2023, the Company entered into Securities Purchase Agreements, pursuant to which the Company agreed to issue and sell, in a registered direct offering (the "Registered Direct Offering"), an aggregate of 4,935,621 shares of its common stock, par value \$0.001 per share, at a price per share of \$4.66 for an aggregate purchase price of approximately \$23.0 million.
+On September 29, 2023, the Company entered into Securities Purchase Agreements with its commercial partner, Nippon Shinyaku and funds associated with Highbridge Capital Management, LLC (the "Investors"), pursuant to which the Company agreed to issue and sell to the Investors, in a registered direct offering (the "Registered Direct Offering"), an aggregate of 4,935,621 shares of its common stock, par value \$0.001 per share, at a price per share of \$4.66 for an aggregate purchase price of approximately \$23.0 million.
 Each share of common stock offered was sold with a warrant to purchase one share of common stock at an exercise price of \$5.70 per share.
 Each warrant became exercisable beginning six months after issuance and will expire seven years from the date of issuance.
+As part of the Registered Direct Offering, the Company agreed not to issue or sell shares (subject to customary exceptions for employee stock option issuances and other customary exceptions) for a period of 30 days following the date of the prospectus supplement that was used in the Registered Direct Offering.
+That prospectus was dated September 29, 2023, and the Company "lock-up" expired on October 29, 2023.
+The Company's directors and executive officers also entered into "lock-up" agreements with the placement agent in the Registered Direct Offering, which agreements expired on the 60th day following the date of the Securities Purchase Agreements.